 - Walk + Bike - Oregon Safe Routes to Schools, including resources on how to participate in May's Walk+Bike Challenge Month.

 Find additional resources and resources for employers in the documents linked at the bottom of this page.

 Encourage your friends, family, co-workers, and employees to join us in finding more enjoyable and healthy ways to get from here to there!
 Help us spread the word by sharing the 100 Mile Challenge linked below.

 For more information or questions, contact us by email or at 503-635-0291.

 The 100 Mile Challenge is an outreach program of the Lake Oswego Sustainability Advisory Board.

-The 2012 100 Mile Challenge was funded through the City's Energy Efficiency and Conservation Block Grant.
+The 100 Mile Challenge trip tracking website, active transportation resources, and 2013 incentives were funded through the City's Energy Efficiency and Conservation Block Grant.

 Click any thumbnail image to view a slideshow